 Now drizzle in the olive oil and fold it in.
 This mixture still looks too dry and could do with another good glug or two.

 Boil the pasta in salted water till it's exactly how you want to eat it.
 Since it spends no time sitting around in a tepid sauce cooking in the residual heat, you don't want it underdone.
 Drain the pasta, pop it back in the pan, add the pesto and stir it through, moistening with a little more olive oil if necessary.

 Serve and enjoy!

 The verdict on my new pestle & mortar?
-While it managed to make the pesto (just), I think it is destined for grinding salt in the future.
+While it managed to make the pesto (just), I think it is destined for grinding pepper in the future.

 Any questions?
 You can use the comments form at the bottom of the page.

 Did you know?